 As an academic publisher, the IIETA is committed to meeting the highest standards of ethical behaviour at all stages of the publication process.
 Journal Européen des Systèmes Automatisés (JESA) is an open-access journal ran by the IIETA.
 The journal is published bimonthly with six regular issues (excluding special issues) and one volume per year, and accessible online at http://iieta.org/Journals/JESA.
-The journal does not levy any charges to authors for submission, processing, or publication.
 From submission to publication, each paper is handled by the editorial board of the journal as per the best practice principles below.

 The IIETA works hard to create an environment that fosters the strictest scientific and ethical standards.
 The fundamental principles of research integrity, or responsible conduct of research, include honesty in all aspects of research; scrupulous care, thoroughness, and excellence in research practice; transparency and open communication; and care and respect for all participants in and subjects of research.

 - Honesty in gathering data; using and acknowledging the work of others; presenting research goals, intentions, and findings; reporting on research methods and procedures; and conveying valid interpretations and making justifiable claims based on research findings.

 - Scrupulous care, thoroughness, and excellence in performing research and using appropriate methods; adhering to an agreed protocol where appropriate; drawing interpretations and conclusions from the research; and communicating the results.